-- GP Tutor Support Group/Connecting Practices: These will be run online via MS Teams or Zoom every month initially, to support tutors with the changes in practice and in particular with teaching medical students in light of the Coronavirus pandemic.
-It will also provide peer support and a space for reflections on teaching experiences. - REST: Practical support for IT and Curriculum issues: Drop in sessions run every 2 weeks initially on Wednesdays. - HELP I You will always also be able to contact the CBME admin and academic year leads if there are any questions or difficulties.
+- GP Tutor Support Group/"Connecting Practices": These will be run online via MS Teams or Zoom every month initially, to support tutors .
+Allowing us to develop our skills and discuss any challenging situations. - HELP !
+You will always also be able to contact the CBME admin and academic year leads if there are any questions or difficulties.

-Details of this will be sent to you in due course
+Details of this will be sent to you in your introductory email.